merenlab/anvio/anvio/docs/artifacts/kegg-metabolism.md

 {.warning}
 The 'hits_in_modules' output mode has been deprecated as of anvi'o `v7.1-dev`.
 If you have one of these output files and need information about it, you should look in the documentation pages for anvi'o `v7`.
 If you would like to obtain a similar output, the closest available is 'module_paths' mode.

+### 'Module Paths' Mode

-The 'hits_in_modules' output file will have the suffix `hits_in_modules.txt`.
-Each line in the file will represent information about one enzyme annotation (ie, one gene) in a given genome, metagenome, or bin - but _only_ enzymes that are a part of at least one module are included in this output.
-Hits are organized according to the module that they belong to, and more specifically the path through the module in which the enzyme appears.
+The 'module_paths' output file will have the suffix `module_paths.txt`.
+Each line in the file will represent information about one path through a metabolic module.

 What is a path through a module, you ask?
 Well.
 There is a lengthier explanation of this [here](https://merenlab.org/software/anvio/help/main/programs/anvi-estimate-metabolism/#what-data-is-used-for-estimation), but we will go through it briefly below.

-KEGG modules are metabolic pathways defined by a set of KOs.
+Modules are metabolic pathways defined by a set of enzymes - for KEGG modules, these enzymes are KEGG orthologs, or KOs.
 For example, here is the definition of module [M00001](https://www.genome.jp/kegg-bin/show_module?M00001), better known as "Glycolysis (Embden-Meyerhof pathway), glucose => pyruvate":

 (K00844,K12407,K00845,K00886,K08074,K00918) (K01810,K06859,K13810,K15916) (K00850,K16370,K21071,K00918) (K01623,K01624,K11645,K16305,K16306) K01803 ((K00134,K00150) K00927,K11389) (K01834,K15633,K15634,K15635) K01689 (K00873,K12406)